-Why an Insanely Fast Site Is Your 2017 Priority
+Why an Insanely Fast Site Is Your New Priority

 The concept of an insanely fast site is something Google has been talking about for a long time.

-Are you convinced that site speed is your top priority for optimizing user experience in 2017?
+Are you convinced that site speed is your top priority for optimizing user experience?

 In this post, I’ll cover: